Lavras: Ecclesiastical circumscription

+Climate

+Lavras has a humid subtropical climate (Köppen: Cwa) characterized by rainy summers and warm, dry winters.

 History

 Early settlement

 The settlements on the Campos de Sant'Ana das Lavras do Funil dated from the first half of the 18th century, founded in 1729.
 The first inhabitants were the Paulista family of Francisco Bueno da Fonseca (c.
 1670–1752), leader of a revolt against a Portuguese judge in São Paulo in 1712.
 Bueno da Fonseca, his sons and other explorers, settled in the rivers Capivari and Grande region by 1720 or 1721, where they were engaged in the search for gold and in the opening of new roads to the Goiás mines.
 In 1737 the explorers receive from the Governor Martinho de Mendonça an allotment letter confirming their region occupation, which grew through agriculture and livestock.

 On June 18, 1759, Bartolomeu Bueno do Prado, Anhangüera's grandson and Francisco Bueno da Fonseca's son-in-law, left the village heading 400 men, summoned from the entire Minas Gerais captaincy, to disrupt the quilombo confederation of Campo Grande.
 The influence of captain Bueno da Fonseca's family contributed to the village's rapid growing.
 In 1760 they managed to change the parish seat from Carrancas, as Lavras do Funil already had 1,000 inhabitants, twice more than the former.
 In 1813 the village was elevated to freguesia, detaching itself from Carrancas.
 That time, Lavras had 6 chapels and a population of 10,612 souls.